 1975: Minnie Riperton’s biggest hit and only top 40 single on the pop charts, “Lovin’ You,” went to #1 on the Billboard Hot 100.

 1980: The Brothers Johnson achieved their third and final #1 on the Billboard R&B chart with “Stomp!.”

-1980: Genesis scored their first #1 album when Duke went to the top of the UK chart.
+1980: Genesis scored their first #1 album when their tenth studio LP, Duke, went to the top of the UK chart.
 It also became their highest-charting album in the US at the time, reaching #11.
 The band’s next four albums all enjoyed similar success, achieving #1 status in the UK and reaching the top 10 in the US.

 1985: At 3:50pm GMT, over five thousand radio stations worldwide aired “We Are The World,” the charity single by USA (United Support of Artists) for Africa.
 Written by Michael Jackson and Lionel Richie, the single went on to be a #1 hit in the US and the UK, and most Western territories, with sales in excess of 20 million copies.

-1986: Prince and the Revolution began four weeks at the top of the Billboard R&B chart with “Kiss,” the lead single from Parade, their soundtrack album to the film Under the Cherry Moon.
+1986: Prince and the Revolution began four weeks at the top of the Billboard R&B chart with “Kiss,” the lead single from Prince’s eighth studio album, Parade, and the soundtrack to the film Under the Cherry Moon.

 Tony Williams, leader singer for the Platters who later pursued a solo career in the 1960s, was born in Elizabeth, NJ in 1928.

 Joe Meek, record producer, musician, and songwriter who pioneered space age and experimental pop music, assisted in the development of recording practices like overdubbing, sampling and reverb, and is considered one of the most influential sound engineers of all time, was born Robert George Meek in Newent, Gloucestershire, England in 1929.